 While it is possible under certain circumstances to incorporate your melted used gold into a new ring, there are many reasons why I don’t recommend it.

-For one thing, as I am unfamiliar of the alloy the original goldsmith would have used, I cannot vouch for or stamp the result once melted.
-Secondly, I cannot simply melt the gold into a new ring; this would compromise the strength of the gold itself, as the precious metal could become brittle from being melted repeatedly.
-Specifically, a lot of physical pressure is placed on the metal during the forging of rings in the OneFooter Series, making the structural integrity of the metal of the utmost importance.
-This being said, reusing/remelting/reshaping gold causes the gold to become brittle.
-Newly refined metal must be added to prevent this brittleness.
+Often clients ask me to use the gold from their old jewellery towards the making of the new ring .
+This is a lot more complicated than you would think.
+I cannot simply melt the gold into a new ring; this would compromise the strength of the gold itself, as the precious metal could become brittle from being melted, reshaped and reused repeatedly.
+A lot of physical pressure is placed on the metal during the forging of rings in the OneFooter Series, making the structural integrity of the metal of the utmost importance.
+Newly refined metal must be added to the old metal to prevent this brittleness.

 So while it is possible to incorporate heirloom jewellery into the metal content of a new ring, it does become an extra-special project.
-This whole process is easier for pieces which are cast, such as the Script or MapleWrap Series, not fabricated as is the case with the OneFooter Series.
+This whole process is much easier for pieces which are cast, such as the Script or MapleWrap Series, not hand fabricated as is the case with the OneFooter Series.

 I can re-set your stone(s) whether it’s in a ring currently or not.
 However, there are some things you should know ahead of time.